bhardwajRahul/dropbox-consumer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

+**In Summary:**
+- ✅ **Personal Use**: Free to use, modify, and share
+- ✅ **Attribution Required**: Must credit the original author
+- ❌ **Commercial Use**: Not permitted without explicit permission
+- 📧 **Commercial Inquiries**: Contact for licensing options

 ---